sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 - You can mix and match Sensible Instruct methods with SenseML methods for advanced config authoring.
 For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in SenseML, see [Get started extracting with SenseML](doc:getting-started).
 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app example extractions.
 For links to the examples, see [AI-powered resources](doc:no-code).

-Get structured data from an auto insurance quote
+Get structured data from a bank statement
 ===

 Let's get started with Sensible Instruct!
 Sensible Instruct makes it easy to specify in the data you want to extract from documents.
 If you can chat with an AI bot, then you can configure document extractions.